yiisoft/db/docs/en/queries/bind-parameters.md

 pass values as a separate argument.

-> Info: In many places in higher abstraction layers, like **query builder**, you often specify an **array of values** and Yii does parameter binding for you, so there is no need to specify parameters manually.
+> Info: In many places in higher abstraction layers, like **query builder**, you often specify an **array of values** and Yii DB does parameter binding for you, so there is no need to specify parameters manually.

 ## Bind a single value